how to organize a charity tournamentIn this blog post, you will learn how to organize a charity tournament in 5 steps.

 Your fundraising goal needs to cover these expenses, plus the amount you want to raise for charity.

-Book the golf course and plan the schedule
+Book the course and plan the schedule

-When deciding on a golf course, look for one that supports charity events.
+When deciding on a course, look for one that supports charity events.
 Discuss available dates, tee times, and any special packages they may offer.

 When considering the schedule, don’t just include the tournament play.
 Think about any additional activities like silent auctions, hole in one contests, or longest drive competitions.
 These extra activities may allow you to raise more money, but might also cost more.